coheid/DMCEM/README.md

-* observable names are given without the preceding underscore, while any indices of the component that the observable belongs to (if any) are given via underscores; note that indexing of the economic observables as well as the naming scheme in the cfg file always starts at 1, while indexing within the python program always starts at 0;
+* observable names are given without the preceding underscore, while any indices of the component that the observable belongs to (if any) are given via underscores; note that indexing of the economic observables as well as the naming scheme in the cfg file always start at 1, while indexing within the python program always starts at 0;
   for example:
   - `q_2_1` defines the initial value of the observable
     <img src="https://render.githubusercontent.com/render/math?math=Q_{1,t}^2">